sdoddler/forwarder-hook/README.md

       ...networkInfo.txValues,
     };

-## How to uninstall the Forwarder Hook on Testnet?
+## How to uninstall the Forwarder Hook on Mainnet/Testnet?

     const prepared = {
       "TransactionType": "SetHook",